 Option 2: Use the DreamHost Control Panel

-You might already have spotted the fourth option, which we didn’t mention before.
-Import SSL enables you to install a third-party SSL/TLS certificate on your site.
+Select the Import a Certificate tab.
+On this screen, you’ll be able to install a third-party SSL/TLS certificate on your site.
 Make sure you have that certificate ready, then select that option.

 Also, make sure that you include everything when you add in this information.
 For example, when you paste in your certificate, you should also include the lines —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—– at the beginning and end respectively.